web-dave/blog/Dont_get_lost_in_structure.md

 <li>componnet should be named as <code>.components</code></li>
 <li>etc</li>
 </ul>
-find meaningful names for your methods and attributes.
+find meaningful names for your classes, methods and attributes.
 <blockquote>I once was fighting with a project where every method and every file had a variable called tmp!
-that is not helpful</blockquote>
+that was not helpful at all</blockquote>